beratboomin/Boomusic---Make-Your-Own-Rules/README.md

 **Automatic Startup:** Depending on the user’s preference (which is also my recommendation), the app can start automatically in the background without putting any strain on your computer—you might not even notice the difference.

+**Listening data collection:** Boomusic collects data such as how many minutes you listened to each song and how many times you listened to them.
+There’s no specific reason for this; if users are curious, they can view this information there.

 **Theme customization:** We offer the ability to fully customize the app’s theme.

 # TR - TÜRKÇE